Shared ownership leases do not normally allow subletting. You must live in your home as your main residence.

 Use our online form to apply for permission to sublet your home.

-Make sure you read the conditions for subletting before you apply.
+Make sure you read the conditions for subletting carefully before you apply.

 You will need: